 Director: Alejandro Hidalgo

-Perhaps it was on the back of directors such as Guillermo Del Toro and Nacho Vigalondo, but however it happened, the Spanish film industry has been one of the world’s leaders for creative horror cinema for the last decade.
-It seems like at least once a year, there’s a well-regarded Spanish indie horror flick that makes waves stateside, and back in 2013 that film was The House at the End of Time.
+I earlier made the mistake of thinking this film was part of the prolific Spanish indie horror market, which has given us the likes of Nacho Vigalondo and Guillermo Del Toro, but The House at the End of Time is actually Venezuelan in origin.
 It’s ambitious but somewhat messy, a story about a family that undergoes a traumatic, fracturing event and its fallout over the course of 30 years.
 The eventual revelation of the twist pushes the story into more of a “sci-fi horror” direction, and feels somewhat inspired by the prime-era films of M. Night Shyamalan in execution.
 The film simply isn’t quite as profound as it would like to think it is, and the visual fidelity holds back its “cinematic” quality slightly, but it gets the most out of a strong central performance from its lead.
-If you get on a Spanish horror kick, you’ll end up watching it eventually. —J.V.
+If you get on a South American horror kick, you’ll end up watching it eventually. —J.V.

 Directors: Adam Wingard, David Bruckner, Ti West, Glenn McQuaid, Joe Swanberg, Radio Silence